 Lastly, physiotherapists and sports medicine professionals should encourage patients to participate in physical activities that do not stress lower body movement during the beginning stages of recovery from a re-sprained ankle.
 Activities such as weight training or gentle yoga are great ways for active individuals to stay healthy and moving instead of immobile, which could lead to feelings of depression and other mental health issues.

 Another of the common ankle injury setbacks on the road to recovery is nerve damage, especially if the patient is battling back from an ankle sprain.
 Nerve endings in the ankle joint may be injured during an ankle sprain, which in and of itself poses a risk to the long-term health of the patient, but also makes other elements of recovery more difficult.

-A key component of the rehabilitation process includes retraining the ankle joint to protect against abnormal movements, normally referred to as proprioception.
-Proprioception is the body’s ability to sense movement and position of body parts.
-Nerve damage hinders this process as it decreases the body’s ability to sense movement or react to movement quick enough to suitably protect the ankle.
+A key component of rehabilitation involves retraining the joint to regain its natural ability to guard against against abnormal and potentially harmful movements.
+This ability to detect movements and to sense the positions of its own parts is known as proprioception.
+Nerve damage hinders this process as it decreases the body’s capability to sense or react to movement quickly enough to suitably protect the ankle.
 This, again, can lead to not only the discomfort and physical risk of worsening the nerve damage, but can grind the recovery process for the ankle injury to a standstill.